 Primer for Iron

 Iron is ductile, malleable, abundantly available, and the most economical metal.
 Hence many large structures including large ships are built with iron metal.
 However, iron is very easily susceptible to corrosion, also known as rust.
 This rust keeps on detaching from the parent iron metal and causes weakening of the structure.
-The function of the industrial primer paint is to protect the metal by inhibition effect, barrier effect, and /or cathodic protection.
+The function of the best industrial primer paint in India is to protect the metal by inhibition effect, barrier effect, and /or cathodic protection.
 Few examples of the application of primer to ferrous metal substrates include metal grills, ships, and prefabricated building structures.

 Primer for Non-Ferrous Metals